rpardis/UMCD_Autism/Warning.md

 This repository is just for our coming article convenience.

-If you accept these conditions, the password is 1402.
+If you accept these conditions, the password for zip file is 1402.

 Thank you